 Legs: The leg openings in your underwear should be evenly arched from front to back and rest comfortably on your cheeks.

 Crotch: The crotch area shouldn’t have any extra fabric in the back or front.
-It should fit comfortably, no loose sagging or *gulp* a wedgie (back or front) from being too tight.
+It should fit comfortably, without loose sagging, and without wedgies (back or front) from being too tight.

-Knowing your underwear size and how to convert your measurements in an underwear size chart is the best – and only way, really – to make sure you’re wearing a pair that will fit comfortably.
+Knowing your underwear size and how to convert your measurements in an underwear size chart is the best way to make sure you’re wearing a pair that will fit comfortably.
 Now that you’ve got our handy underwear size chart to back you up, check out our entire line of underwear in styles and fabrics you’ll never want to take off.